GoLand 2024.3 Help

 2. Select the Always download the most recent version of schemas checkbox.

-Besides schemas from JSON Schema Store, GoLand lets you configure and use custom schemas from other storages.
-You can download the required schema and store it under the project root or specify the URL of the resource so GoLand can download the schema automatically.
+Besides bundled registered schemas and schemas from JSON Schema Store, GoLand lets you create your own ones or use custom schemas from other storages.
+You can create or download the required schema and store it under the project root or specify the URL of the resource so GoLand can download the schema automatically.

 1. In the Settings dialog (Ctrl+Alt+S) , go to Languages & Frameworks | Schemas and DTDs | JSON Schema Mappings.

-2. In the central pane, that shows all your previously configured custom Schemas, click Add on the toolbar.
+2. In the central pane, that shows all your previously configured Schemas, click Add on the toolbar and specify the name of the mapping.

 • role-* matches all files with the names that start with role-.